enocol/vet_clinic_database/README.md

 > Describe your project in 1 or 2 sentences.

-**[VET CLINIC]** is a database project using PostgreSQL where a database for the Vet Clinic us created called vet_clinic and in this database, an animal table is created and polulated with some sample data that is used to run a number os SQL commands to extract data.
+**[VET CLINIC]** is a database project using PostgreSQL where a database for the Vet Clinic is created called vet_clinic and in this database, an animal table is created and polulated with some sample data that is used to run a number of SQL commands to extract data.

 ## 🛠 Built With <a name="built-with"></a>